Copper Mountain: Located at Copper Mountain Resort, Colorado at I-70 exit 195.

 Pilots must have valid USHPA membership with P4/H4 rating.
 RMHPA membership strongly recommended

 Pilots are not allowed to land inside the ski area boundary or near equipment or near structures or near people.

 Pilots must contact a site director prior to flying the site and fly only under recommendation of flight director since the window to fly can close quickly.

-Pilots not associated with USHPA or RMHPA are not allowed to fly and must be reported.
+Pilots not associated with USHPA are not allowed to fly and must be reported.
 Copper Resort may take crimial action.

 Summer drive up access is available for three approved/registered/insured vehicles and licensed drivers.

 Ski patrol determines when to open and close launch.
 Flying is generally permitted when Storm King lift & Upper Enchancted Forest is open.
 Site director must check-in with ski patrol on the day of flying.
 Pilots access the mountain as a regular skier or snowboarder.
 Lift ticket or season pass to access the mountain is required.
 Pilots must ski/ride down the mountain on proper equipment when conditions do not permit flying.
 Storm King lift closes at 3pm.
 Pilots must exit the launch area at this time and prior to Ski Patrol clearing run (no exceptions).

 Copper Resort Mountain Operations determines when to open road access, which is generally at the start of summer season (2nd weekend in June).
 Summer road access continues until mid-October unless snow covers the road and/or Mountain Operations shuts down access.
 Early morning flights are consistent in the summer.
 H4/P4 pilot need to make good choices since conditions can change within 15 minutes as thermals build quickly.